Skip to main content

 Secure your etcd communication

-You can configure and secure etcd communication in a Kubernetes environment by storing SSL certificates as Kubernetes secrets and creating a secret from these certificates for use within the cluster.
+You can configure and secure etcd communication in your environment by storing SSL certificates as Kubernetes secrets and creating a secret from these certificates for use within the cluster.
 These certificates will automatically be available to new nodes joining the cluster.

 Follow the below steps to provide the etcd certificates to Portworx using Kubernetes Secrets: